mivation/salesforce-integration/README.md

 Included in this example is the following:
 * Apex Classes
     * GatewayRequest
-        * This class is used to receive the variables from the process builder flow.
+        * This class is used to receive the variables defined in the Flow Builder.
     * LeaderboardLegendsCallout_Case
         * This class is used for sending any Case related activities to the Gateway.
 It is responsible for the compiling of the JSON and sending the HTTP POST request to the gateway.
 More information about the API can be found at the [integration-gateway](https://github.com/mivation/integration-gateway) repo.
     * LeaderboardLegendsCallout_Opportunity